On a project...

 You’re in the danger zone here.

 Me.
 That’s right: Me.
-I’m my own worst client, and I’ve been making these same mistakes while working on my own house throughout this past month.
+I’m my own worst client, and I’ve been made these same mistakes while working on my own house some years ago.

-This project gone wild started out with a single desire.
+This project started out with a single desire.

 And along with all the choices I had to make regarding my new wood flooring came some other areas I needed to address: